SpenceKonde/arduino-tiny-841/README.md

 *AS OF 7/9/2015 PLEASE RE-BURN BOOTLOADER TO ANY 8MHZ BOARDS* I was too ambitious trying to make these work at 115200 baud upload, and it wound up being incredibly picky.
 Seems to work reliably at 57600.

+(as of 8/22/2015, I finally figured out how this worked) *WHEN BURNING BOOTLOADER OR UPLOADING WITHOUT BOOTLOADER, SELECT PROGRAMMER MARKED ATTINY MODERN FROM TOOLS->PROGRAMMER* The others WILL NOT WORK for most of these chips.
+In the interest of keeping the menu clean, only the most popular programmers are enabled by default.
+If you want one of the others, you can uncomment it's entry in programmers.txt.

+Unfortunately, it's not possible to tell it to use a different version of avrdude.conf without adding your own programmer definitions, which clutters the list, especially with multiple cores.

 Status
 ===========